Wisconsin vs. Iowa NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Saturday's over/under is 12.6 points lower than the two team's combined 49.1 points per game average.

-- The 33 combined points per game that these two squads have allowed this season are 3.5 fewer than the 36.5 total in this contest.
+- The combined points per game average of the two teams, 49.1, is 12.6 points greater than Saturday's over/under.

-- Badgers games this season feature an average total of 44.4 points, a number 7.9 points higher than Saturday's over/under.
+- This contest's over/under is 3.5 points above the 33 these two squads combine to surrender per game this season.

 - The 45.9 PPG average total in Hawkeyes games this season is 9.4 points more than this game's over/under.